gh9869827/fifo-tool-airlock-model-env/README.md

 # Airlock Model Environment

-A more secure, fully isolated environment for running Hugging Face models that require `trust_remote_code=True`.
-This architecture ensures maximum containment using a network-isolated Docker container (loopback only), communicating only through stdin/stdout with a local FastAPI bridge.
+A more secure and isolated environment for running Hugging Face models that require `trust_remote_code=True`.
+This architecture uses a network-isolated Docker container (loopback only), communicating only through stdin/stdout with a local FastAPI bridge.

-> ⚠️ **Note**: This setup is not intended to be scalable but provide a more secure way to run models requiring `trust_remote_code=True` by restricting network access inside the container where the model runs.
+> ⚠️ **Note**: This setup is not intended to be scalable but provides a more secure way to run models requiring `trust_remote_code=True` by restricting network access inside the container where the model runs.
 The SDK communicates with the container via `docker exec`, using `stdin` and `stdout` for transport

 This project currently focuses on Phi4 models: they are lightweight, can be run on consumer GPU, capable for agentic deployments and currently requires `trust_remote_code=True`.